AdrielleRivera/Learn-Computer-Today-Team-Project/README.md

 # Project Name - Learn Computer Today Philippines Team One Project.

 ## Introduction
 Welcome to our project!
-This is a blog website abour our experiences as a web developer.
-Built with HTML, CSS, and JavaScript, soon we will upgrade and will make it a social media for professionals.
-We are a group of aspiring web developers, we want to share our portfolio, experiences, journey and our social medias.
-If possible, we can upgrade and develop a website or application that can help connect other web developers or any professionals.
+This is a blog website about our experiences as web developers.
+Built with HTML, CSS, and JavaScript, we will soon upgrade it to become a social media platform for professionals.
+We are a group of aspiring web developers, and we want to share our portfolio, experiences, journey, and social media links.
+In the future, we plan to develop a website or application that can help connect other web developers or any professionals.

 ## License